Preventing, addressing, and working towards reducing chronic homelessness.

 The SHNPP will provide one-to-one assistance to eligible seniors who are actively unhoused or at high risk of losing their current housing.
 The SHNPP will continue the work and objectives of the current Seniors Housing Information and Navigation Ease program (SHINE) currently in operation until March 31, 2023.

-Nanaimo Brain Injury Society (NBIS)- Peer Support Program/Basic Needs
+Nanaimo Brain Injury Society (NBIS) – Peer Support Program

 NBIS offers peer support to brain injury survivors and families at Nanaimo Hospital.
 Peer volunteers visit patients & families 3 days/week on the rehab units providing connection and care, while reducing the negative impacts of life after brain injury.